 “I’m scared,” I admit, twiddling my fingers shyly.

-“Don’t be,” he smiles, gesturing his hand out towards me.
-My head tells me not to, but my heart is beating faster than usual.
+“Don’t be,” he says, gesturing his hand out towards me.
+My head tells me not to, but his enchanting stare has complete domination over my body.

-“You’re telling me you would rather climb the rocks and walk back?” he says as I hesistate.
+“You’re telling me you would rather climb the rocks and walk back?” he asks.

 “Fine,” I say.